Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 14 of Meeus index or 967 from Brown series.

-The length of the lunation is 29 days, 17 hours and 1 minute.
-It is 2 hours and 55 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 17 hours and 1 minute and it is 2 hours and 55 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 4 hours and 16 minutes longer than the mean synodic month length.
 It is 2 hours and 47 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at perigee at 08:55.
-It is 15 days after previous apogee on 20 February 2001 at 21:38 in ♑ Capricorn.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 11 days, until point of next apogee on 20 March 2001 at 11:25 in ♒ Aquarius.
+Moon is at perigee at 08:55 about 15 days since last apogee on 20 February 2001 at 21:38 in ♑ Capricorn the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 11 days until point of next apogee on 20 March 2001 at 11:25 in ♒ Aquarius.

-3 days after ascending node on 5 March 2001 at 07:23 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 18 March 2001 at 04:58 in ♑ Capricorn.
+3 days after ascending node on 5 March 2001 at 07:23 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 18 March 2001 at 04:58 in ♑ Capricorn.

-3 days since the previous standstill on 5 March 2001 at 04:32 in ♋ Cancer when the Moon has reached North declination of ∠22.756°, the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-22.857° at the point of next southern standstill on 18 March 2001 at 03:47 in ♑ Capricorn.
+3 days since the last northern standstill on 5 March 2001 at 04:32 in ♋ Cancer when the Moon has reached North declination of ∠22.756° the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-22.857° at the point of next southern standstill on 18 March 2001 at 03:47 in ♑ Capricorn.

 In 1 day on 9 March 2001 at 17:23 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.